Bowling Green, Kentucky

-Bowling Green is a city in Warren County, Kentucky, United States, of which it is also the county seat.
+Bowling Green is a city in and the county seat of Warren County, Kentucky, United States.
 Its population was 72,294 as of the 2020 census, making it the third-most populous city in the state, after Louisville and Lexington.
 The Bowling Green metropolitan area is the fourth-largest in the state and had a population of 179,639 in 2020.

 Founded by pioneers in 1798, Bowling Green was the provisional capital of Confederate Kentucky during the American Civil War.
 In the 21st century, it is the location of numerous manufacturers, including General Motors, Spalding, and Fruit of the Loom.
 The Bowling Green Assembly Plant has been the source of all Chevrolet Corvettes built since 1981.
 Bowling Green is also home to Western Kentucky University (or WKU for short), and the National Corvette Museum.

 History

 Settlement and incorporation

 The first Europeans known to have reached the area carved their names on beech trees near the river c.
 1775.
 By 1778, settlers established McFadden's Station on the north bank of the Barren River.

 Present-day Bowling Green developed from homesteads erected by Robert and George Moore and General Elijah Covington, not the namesake of the town near Cincinnati.

 Some controversy exists over the source of the town's name.
 The city refers to the first county commissioners' meeting (1798), which named the town "Bolin Green" after the Bowling Green in New York City, where patriots had pulled down a statue of King George III and used the lead to make bullets during the American Revolution.
 According to the Encyclopedia of Kentucky, the name was derived from Bowling Green, Virginia, whence early migrants had come, or the personal "ball alley game" of founder Robert Moore.